observablehq/framework/docs/getting-started.md

 Live preview means that as you save changes, your in-browser preview updates instantly.
 Live preview applies to Markdown pages, imported JavaScript modules (so-called *hot module replacement*), data loaders, and file attachments.
 This feature is implemented by the preview server watching files and pushing changes to the browser over a socket.

 To experience live preview, open <code>src/index.md</code> in your preferred text editor — below we show Zed — and position your browser window so that you can see your editor and browser side-by-side.
-If you then replace the text “Hello, Observable Framework” with “Hi, Mom!” and save, you should see:
+If you then replace the text “Hello Framework” with “Hi, Mom!” and save, you should see:

 <figure class="wide">
   <picture>